cap-java/cds-feature-attachments/README.md

 # Attachments Plugin for SAP Cloud Application Programming Model (CAP)

-The `com.sap.cds:cds-feature-attachments` dependency is a [CAP Java plugin](https://cap.cloud.sap/docs/java/building-plugins) that provides out-of-the box asset storage and handling by using an aspect Attachments.
+The `com.sap.cds:cds-feature-attachments` dependency is a [CAP Java plugin](https://cap.cloud.sap/docs/java/building-plugins) that provides out-of-the box attachments storage and handling by using an aspect Attachments.

 ## Table of Contents